woman on laptop with coffee cup

 Origination Fee

-The origination fee covers your lender for the cost of processing your loan.
+The origination fee covers the cost of processing your loan.

 Attorney Fees